The Frasier Global Mentorship Program

 • Gain a fresh perspective and new ideas from passionate students.

-• Collaborate with the School of Sustainability and the world’s largest sustainability faculty on speaking engagements, workshop courses, student projects, or other opportunities.
+• Collaborate with the College of Global Futures and the world’s largest sustainability faculty on speaking engagements, workshop courses, student projects, or other opportunities.

-• Mentors will be recognized for their time and contributions by ASU’s School of Sustainability.
+• Mentors will be recognized for their time and contributions by ASU’s College of Global Futures.

 • Mentors should have the capacity to engage in person or by videoconference with mentees 3-4 times over the course of the academic year (Aug – May).